Bryan Reynolds Player Props: Pirates vs. Athletics

 Bryan Reynolds At The Plate

-- Reynolds has picked up an RBI in 36.4% of his games this year, with two or more RBI in 12.7% of his games.
-He has also produced three or more runs in four contests.
+- Reynolds has an RBI in 21 of 56 games this year, with multiple RBI in seven of them.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.